 The fact that Jungle Scout exists tells me there was a massive hole in the market for a tool that can check all the boxes and be affordable.
 I’m incredibly stoked to work with these folks and looking forward to how many multiples we can grow together.

 With its easy-to-use interface, vital statistics are served front and center.
-Go from zero to power seller with everything Jungle Scout has to offer and make 2020 (and 2021!) the best years, ever.
+Go from zero to power seller with everything Jungle Scout offers and make 2020 (and 2021!) the best years ever.

 With all these new features, we’ve got a killer offer for Seller Journal readers.
 Get 30% off Jungle Scout.
 This sale never ends.